jankyaf/Helldivers2_Resources/README.md

 # Helldivers2_Resources
 Collection of information about the game.
+Most of the data has been datamined by others, credit & sources are attributed wherever applicable...

-*Most of the data has been datamined by others, credit & sources are attributed wherever applicable..*
+### Armor & Booster Effects on Stamina & Speed